jeran15/Node-Tutorial/README.md

     Event Loop seinario : ![alt text](image-10.png) - The idea based on time consuming the perfact way to handle that one we use event loop(call-back) that's why above subscribers excample shown.

+# Event Emitter
+    The EventEmitter class in Node.js is a core module that facilitates the implementation of the event-driven programming model.

+    - An EventEmitter allows objects to:
+        Emit events when something happens.
+        Listen to those events with registered event listeners (callbacks).

+    - What is Event-Driven Architecture?
+        Event-driven architecture (EDA) is a design pattern where the flow of a program is determined by events, such as user actions, sensor outputs, or messages from other systems.

+        In an event-driven system:
+           1. Events represent a signal that something has occurred (e.g., a button click, a file upload, or a server request).
+           2. Listeners (or Handlers) are functions or code blocks that react to those events

+    -EventEmitter in Node.js
+        The EventEmitter class in Node.js is a built-in mechanism for creating and handling events in an event-driven architecture.
+It’s particularly useful for building asynchronous applications.

+# Strems
+    Streams in Node.js are objects that allow you to read data from a source or write data to a destination in a continuous manner.
+They are particularly useful for handling large data sets efficiently, as they process data in chunks rather than loading the entire data into memory.

+    - How Streams Work
+        Streams operate in chunks of data, making them memory-efficient.
+Instead of waiting for all data to be loaded, they process it piece by piece.

+    Types of Streams in Node.js
+        1.Readable Streams:

+            Used for reading data.
+            Example: Reading from a file or receiving data over a network.
+        2.Writable Streams:

+            Used for writing data.
+            Example: Writing to a file or sending data over a network.
+        3.Duplex Streams:

+            Can read and write data simultaneously.
+            Example: A network socket.
+        4.Transform Streams:

+            A special type of duplex stream that can modify or transform the data while reading and writing.
+            Example: Compression or encryption.

+    Benefits of Using Streams
+        Memory Efficiency:

+        Processes data in chunks rather than loading the entire content into memory.
+        Time Efficiency:

+        Starts processing data immediately instead of waiting for the entire data set.
+        Scalability:

+        Ideal for handling large files or streaming data over the network.